codygt3/about-me-html/README.md

 ## Introduction

-In this tutorial you will learn how to make a About You page using HTML and a preview of CSS.
+In this tutorial you will learn how to make an 'About You' page using HTML and a preview of CSS.

-## Step-by-Step Guide
+HTML stands for Hypertext Markup Language.
+It makes the website!

+CSS stands for Cascading Style Sheets.
+This is to make the HTML website more pretty!

 ### 1. Create the HTML File